henspace/text2lesson-docs/docs/learning-trail/examples.md

 Hopefully, you can see how easy it is to write the quiz.
 The text is broken down into a set of problems or questions by using special indicators.

-- **?**: the question mark indicator identifies the question.
+- **(?)**: the question mark indicator identifies the question.
 - **=**: the equals sign indicator identifies the correct answer.
 - **x**: the x indicators identify the wrong answers.

+The parentheses around the question mark are optional, but they normally make it easier to identify the question.

-# Multiple choice question with more than one possible answer
+# Famous authors: multiple choice question with more than one possible answer

 Here is another simple lesson.
-Again, it just comprises a list of questions.
+Again, it just comprises a number of questions.
-The only difference is that the file has more than one answer starting with an equals sign.
-That's because there's more than one possible right anwser.
+The only difference is that the questions have more than one answer starting with an equals sign.
+That's because there's more than one possible right answer.

 1. Play the lesson in _Text2Lesson_.
 1. Take a look at the [Famous authors](examples/famous_authors.txt) text.